datastax/release-notes/DSE_6.7_Release_Notes.md

 ## DSE 6.7.11 Cassandra

-* Fixes LDAP user permissions problem following LDAP server restart.
+* Fix LDAP user permissions problem following LDAP server restart.
 (DSP-21284)

 ## DSE 6.7.11 Security

-* Fixes LDAP user permissions problem following LDAP server restart.
+* Fix LDAP user permissions problem following LDAP server restart.
 (DSP-21284)

 ## DSE 6.7.11 Core

 * New system property to cap the maximum amount of memory used by bloom filters: -Dcassandra.max_bf_memory_mb (DSP-21371)
 * (6.7 only) jackson-databind upgraded to 2.9.10.4  (DSP-21257)
-* Fixes node restart issue after dropping a PointType column.
+* Fix node restart issue after dropping a PointType column.
 (DSP-21326)
-* Fix:New system property to cap the maximum amount of memory used by bloom filters: {{-Dcassandra.max_bf_memory_mb}}.
+* Fix New system property to cap the maximum amount of memory used by bloom filters: {{-Dcassandra.max_bf_memory_mb}}.
 By default, this is _unlimited_.
-This should be added to https://docs.datastax.com/en/dse/6.8/dse-admin/datastax_enterprise/config/cassandraSystemProperties.html page.
 (DSP-21344)

 ## DSE 6.7.11 Spark

-* fix: Spark Application contacting Nodes in Non Local DC  (DSP-19961)
+* Fix Spark Application contacting Nodes in Non Local DC  (DSP-19961)

 ## DSE 6.7.11 Backup and Restore

-* snapshot schema.cql files will now contain IF NOT EXISTS clause for CREATE TYPE statements (DB-4685)
+* Snapshot schema.cql files will now contain IF NOT EXISTS clause for CREATE TYPE statements (DB-4685)

 ## DSE 6.7.11 Compaction

-* Fixes a problem where races in notifying compaction strategies of added and removed sstables can cause compaction to try to use non-existing sstables and repeatedly fail to make progress.
+* Fix a problem where races in notifying compaction strategies of added and removed sstables can cause compaction to try to use non-existing sstables and repeatedly fail to make progress.
 (DB-4711)

 ## DSE 6.7.11 Local Write-Read Paths